-- The seller asks you to meet them at a location other than his or her home.
+The seller asks you to meet them at a location other than their home.

 Watch for odometer fraud

-- Check to see if the numbers line up.
+Do the numbers line up?
 Rolled back odometers often have misaligned numbers.

-- Have a mechanic check your vehicle for signs of high use that seem inconsistent with the number of miles.
+Have a mechanic check for signs of high use that seem inconsistent with the odometer miles.

-- Check the wear on the pedals.
-If the odometer reads very low miles, the pedals shouldn’t show signs of excessive wear.
+Check the wear on the pedals.
+If the odometer has low miles, the pedals shouldn’t show signs of excessive wear.

 Don’t sign the contract unless you’ve read and understand it

-There’s no 3-day cooling-off period allowing you to cancel a vehicle purchase from a dealer at a licensed location.
-Once you sign the contract, the car is yours and you’re bound by the contract.
+There’s no 3-day cooling-off period to cancel a vehicle purchase from a licensed dealer.
+Once you sign, the car is yours and you’re bound by the contract.

-- Get all verbal commitments for services, improvements, or changes to the product in writing.
+Get all verbal commitments for services, improvements, or changes in writing.

-- Before you sign the contract, the dealer is required to separately disclose in writing the finance charge, insurance costs, taxes, and other charges you’ll pay under the contract.
+Before you sign, the dealer must disclose in writing the finance charge, insurance costs, taxes, and other charges you’ll pay under the contract.
 If they’re different than what you negotiated, insist they be corrected.